OlgaKuryatnikova/PolyLift/README.md

 # PolyLift
 Matlab code for the project https://arxiv.org/abs/1909.06689.

-Examples: examples used in the paper

-Yalmip_codes: codes for all certificates from the paper;  Schmudgen-based certificates are somewhat slower in construction (not in solution) than Schmudgen_faster_codes.
+**Examples:** examples used in the paper **Yalmip_codes**: codes for all certificates from the paper;  Schmudgen-based certificates are somewhat slower in construction (not in solution) than Schmudgen_faster_codes.

-Schmudgen_faster_codes: codes for Schmudgen-based certificates with faster construction times (due to faster polynomial multplication).
+**Schmudgen_faster_codes:** codes for Schmudgen-based certificates with faster construction times (due to faster polynomial multplication).
 Schmudgen_faster_codes use some functions from SOSTOOLS version 1.00 and DIGS.

-Support_functions: support functions needed to construct and run the certificates.
+**Support_functions:** support functions needed to construct and run the certificates.

 Besides the above codes, the certificates use Yalmip, Mosek (for SDP), Gurobi (for LP and SOCP).